Glebe Park, Canberra: Recent history

+In 1980, the Canberra Development Board proposed establishing the Canberra Tivoli Gardens on the site of Glebe Park.
+The proposal was for a major complex featuring entertainment and dining facilities, with an entry fee charged for admission.
 A community campaign to save the trees resulted in a park being proclaimed in 1983 and heritage listing by the National Trust of Australia (ACT) and the Australian Heritage Commission.
 Formal landscaping with fences, gates, paths, a rotunda, and a playground was completed in 1989.
 The park has ten gates, which are named after historic people or places.
 In the course of the landscaping, further land was excised for the building of the National Convention Centre, a casino and a hotel (at present, the Crowne Plaza).
 The present area is about 4.7 hectares, just under one eighth of the original area of the glebe.

 Uses

 A children's playground has now been built in the park.

 In recent years outdoor art exhibitions have been staged in the park, notably during the Canberra Festival.

 2017 saw the Canberra Christmas activation move from City Walk into the park for Christmas In Glebe Park, With a more family focused event running for 3 weekends and supporting Red Nose as the charity partner.